tichzvidzayi/OpenBarTab/README.md

 3. npm install

+4. npm run build

-4. npm run dev
+5. npm run dev

-5. Open your web browser and visit http://localhost:xxx
+6. Open your web browser and visit http://localhost:xxxx

-Tech used :
+# Technologies used :
 Nuxt.js
 Vue.js
 Tailwind CSS

+# In Addition App
+- app can you TypeScript to avoid common errors
+- can export a receipt as a pdf or email receipts
+- can optionally, enter the number of people who will split the total bill